Enzo-Nunes/Projects/LP/README.md

 # LP (Lógica para Programação)
 ## Logic for Programming

-This repository contains the projects completed as part of the LP course at Instituto Superior Técnico.
+This repository contains the projects completed as part of the LP course at IST.
 The course primarily focused on learning the basic logics of programming and a **Prolog** project.

 ## School Database